Gun control measures proposed by Trump, lawmakers after Florida school shooting

 Trump and Republicans suggested the possibility of arming teachers after the school shooting – and Florida lawmakers moved closer to do that this week.

-A school safety bill that, among other things, would allow some teachers to be armed, narrowly passed the Florida state House in March, and Gov. Rick Scott, a Republican, signed it into law.
+A school safety bill that, among other things, would allow up to 10 school personnel to be armed, narrowly passed the Florida state House in March, and Gov. Rick Scott, a Republican, signed it into law.

 On Twitter, Trump promoted the idea of having “highly trained, gun adept” teachers and coaches in schools who could confront a shooter before first responders arrived or serve as a “deterrent to the cowards that do this.”